dcunited001/dcunited001.github.io/_posts/2016-05-03-facets-of-greatness-part-1-intro.md

 course.

 The corollary here: someone who projects a universally consistent image of crap or of evil ... is not so great.
 Who knows?
 Maybe they're secretly a cutesy kitten on the inside.
 Probably not though.

 ### &#x1f48e; The System

-knowledge of legal options for your business
-- strategically structuring your patents and other IP registration

-- registering copyrights for materials you produce
-  - registering contracts to transfer.
+These people are pros at navigating the system.
+By system, I mean the legal framework that exists in their locality, but it's not just limited to laws and regulations.
+Each organization and groups create their own "process frameworks" that specify how people will interact and how tasks will be done.
+As for these process frameworks, there tend to be both explicit and implicit processes.
+Some of these aren't so clearly stated, but it's crucial to be able to pick up on them quickly, just like it is to assess a new group's structure and hierarchy.
+If you're going to get anywhere in business, not only do you have to excell in reading these process structures, but also designing them, implementing transitions between them and having the experience to know what works.
+It's a common mistake to oversimplify and assume you have the right changes to a particular process, but "one thorn of experience is worth a wilderness of warning."
+Sometimes a slower or less efficient process allows you to better gauge risk, assess your opportunity for more profitable options or develop a stronger relationship with a customer.

+As for the legal framework, you can't construct a business plan or negotiate with partners without knowing the details of how your business entity will be structured.
+Being aware of your options here is critical as nothing is worse then funnelling thousands into starting your fledgling dream business, just to realize that you set it all up wrong.
+Knowing the basics on trademark, copyright and patent law is a must if you're going to properly structure and protect your IP.
+This is critical if you don't have very much money.
+Filing the wrong patent can be incredibly expensive and leave you incredibly vulnerable.
+Properly structuring a set of patents takes not only requires domain expertise, but legal expertise as well.
+Otherwise, you'll waste a ton of time and money at the patent office or get stuck with a patent that can be invalidated later.

-### Strategy
+### &#x1f48e; Strategy

 composition of strategy and tactics
 - backward induction

-### Orchestration
+### &#x1f48e; Orchestration

 execution of strategy